Small Business Lawyer Orlando | Luther Lanard Skip to Content

 • Arbitration: A more formal process, arbitration involves a neutral third party, the arbitrator, hearing the dispute and rendering a binding decision.
 This decision is often legally enforceable, like litigation, but does not involve the court.

 ADR offers advantages over traditional litigation, including cost-effectiveness, time efficiency, and confidentiality.
 As a small business, you do not have time or money to waste, so it is good to consider trying out ADR to resolve your business disputes.
-Our experienced Orlando business contract lawyers are prepared to represent your interests in court if these methods prove unsuccessful or unsuitable for a particular situation.
+Our experienced Orlando franchise and development agreement lawyers are prepared to represent your interests in court if these methods prove unsuccessful or unsuitable for a particular situation.
 We aim to advocate for your rights effectively, protect your business, and achieve the best possible outcome in any legal dispute.

 Intellectual Property Protection in Orlando, FL